kourgeorge/tau-thesis-latex/README.md

 # Thesis template for Tel-Aviv University
 A thesis latex formatted according the requirement in the Tel-Aviv University at the faculty of engineering.

-This project is based on a template by **Alex Liberzon** that can be found in [here](https://www.overleaf.com/latex/templates/master-or-ph-dot-d-thesis-template-for-tel-aviv-university-graduate-students/cknggfrwkmmg#.V0gv0Pl974Z).
+This project is based on a template by **Alex Liberzon** that can be found in [here](https://github.com/alexlib/tau_thesis_lyx_template).
-Compared to Liberzon's version, this version contains enhancements and new features including:
+Compared to Liberzon's original template, this version contains enhancements and new features including:

-1. Adherence to the engineering department requirements.
+1. Adherence to the engineering department updated requirements.
 2. A facelift for the title page
 3. Nomenclature support
 4. Beautiful dedication page